yusuf-multhan/projectmanager/README.md

 # projectmanager
-A simple tool to mange the project activities.
+A simple app to manage the project activities.